nikodunk/electrade-2-insurance-static/_posts/2017-09-06-burning-man-update.markdown

 ---
 layout: post
-title:  "Burning man update"
+title:  "Burning Man 2017 Update"
 date:   2017-09-06 08:00:00 -0700
 ---

-Burning Man Update
+Burning Man 2017 Update
 ===========

 We found numerous burners who had built, customized and improved on the $200 solar self-sufficiency system at Burning Man in Nevada.
 They were being used to run phones, fans, swamp coolers and lights.